Graded Hecke algebras, constructible sheaves and the p-adic Kazhdan--Lusztig conjecture

 In our setting the complexes of sheaves are equivariant and constructible.
 We showed in \cite{SolSGHA} that the associated derived categories are naturally equivalent with derived categories of differential graded modules over suitable twisted graded Hecke algebras $\mh H$.
 In particular, one can never detect all $\mh H$-modules or all smooth $\mc G (F)$-representations with such sheaves -- most of them are not graded.
 Nevertheless our setup could provide a stepping stone to relate more appropriate sheaves to $\mc G (F)$-representations.\\

 \textbf{Main results.}

 Let $G$ be a complex reductive algebraic group and let $M$ be a Levi subgroup of $G$.
 For maximal generality we allow disconnected versions of $G$ and $M$.
 Let $q\cE$ be an $M$-equivariant cuspidal local system on a nilpotent orbit in Lie$(M)$.
 These data give rise to a (twisted) graded Hecke algebra $\mh H (G,M,q\cE)$, see \cite[\S 2.1]{SolSGHA}.
-Let $\mf g_N$ be the nilpotent cone in $\mf g = \mr{Lie}(G)$.
-Via some kind of parabolic induction, one constructs from $q\cE$ a semisimple complex $K_N \in \mc D^b_{G \times \C^\times} (\mf g_N)$.
-Here $\mc D^b_{G \times \C^\times}$ denotes an equivariant bounded derived category of constructible sheaves.
-This provides an isomorphism of graded algebras \cite[Theorem 2.2]{SolSGHA}:
+In the introduction and in most of the paper we assume that $N_G (M)$ stabilizes $q\cE$, which by \cite{AMS2} can be done without loss of generality.